freewind-demos/gradle-publish-to-jcenter-demo/README.md

 Configure
 ---------

-Update bintray information in `local.properties`, and make sure this file is ignored by git
+Update bintray information in `local.properties` of project root directory, and make sure this file is ignored by git.

+You may want to create it if it's not present.

 ```
 bintray.user=USERNAME